Argumentation for Explainable and Globally Contestable Decision Support with LLMs

 \section{Related Work}

-\paragraph{Argumentation and LLMs} The use of argumentation in combination with LLMs is advocated by several. \emph{Argumentative LLMs} (ArgLLMs) \citep{freedman-2025-argllms} have been recently proposed as a step towards making LLMs more reliable and responsive to user-driven error corrections (i.e., \emph{contestations}), in the form of a paradigm combining general LLM knowledge and capabilities with formal argumentative reasoning.
-We adopt the same philosophy as ArgLLMs and use them as a baseline to compare against, but are not restricted to binary decisions (such as determining whether a certain claim is truthful or not) or local contestation.
+\paragraph{Argumentation and LLMs} The use of argumentation in combination with LLMs is advocated by several.
+Argumentative LLMs (ArgLLMs) \citep{freedman-2025-argllms} have been recently proposed as a step towards making LLMs more reliable and responsive to user-driven error corrections (i.e., contestations), in the form of a paradigm combining general LLM knowledge and capabilities with formal argumentative reasoning.
+We adopt the same philosophy as ArgLLMs and use them as a baseline to compare against, but we are not restricted to binary decisions (such as determining whether a certain claim is truthful or not) or local contestation.

 In a similar spirit, ArgRAG~\citep{arg-rag} uses retrieval-augmented generation (RAG) with external sources for generating QBAFs, making binary judgements about claim validity.
 Like ArgRAG, we inform our QBAF generation with external sources, but these are compiled into a structured ontology instead of being retrieved ad hoc as in ArgRAG.
 Moreover, similarly to ArgLLMs and unlike ArgRAG, we restrict the QBAF extraction to acyclic graphs.
-Both ArgLLMs and ArgRAG were originally proposed for the task of claim verification, and have since been adapted to other use-cases, such as judgemental forecasting \citep{deniz-2025-multi-agent}.

-In addition to these approaches, extracting full QBAFs, some works use LLMs for mining attack and support relations between pieces of texts seen as arguments, as in \cite{deniz-2025-multi-agent}, or arguments, their components and/or relations between them, as in ~\cite{cabessa-2025-argument-mining}.
+Both ArgLLMs and ArgRAG were originally proposed for claim verification, and have since been adapted to other use-cases, such as judgemental forecasting \citep{deniz-2025-multi-agent}.
+In addition to approaches that extract full QBAFs, some works use LLMs for mining attack and support relations between pieces of text treated as arguments, as in \cite{deniz-2025-multi-agent}, or arguments, their components and/or relations between them, as in~\cite{cabessa-2025-argument-mining}.